 It’s much easier to concentrate on the music when noise cancellation is in place.
-To listen to your favorite songs one-by-one, you don’t have to crank up the volume.
+You don’t have to turn up the sound to listen to your favorite songs one by one.

 The sound quality will suffice.
 Some headphones have deeper bass, while others have balanced high and low levels.
-You can rest assured that noise-canceling headphones will not damage your hearing.
+You don’t have to worry that noise-canceling headphones will hurt your ears.

 Focusing on tasks while wearing noise-canceling headphones will eliminate all background noise.
-A noisy environment can be harmful to your health, especially if it is in your workplace.
+Noise can be bad for your health, especially if it happens at work.

-The best noise-canceling headphones can do the job and eliminate low- to mid-frequency noises, allowing you to concentrate better.
+The best noise-cancelling headphones can do the job and block out low- to mid-frequency sounds, so you can focus better.

-Tip: Noise-cancelling headphones won’t suffice to eliminate external noise from conference calls in noisy environments.
-Krisp noise-canceling software will eliminate all background noise from both your side and the other party.
+Tip: Noise-cancelling headphones won’t work for conference calls in noisy situations.
+Krisp noise-canceling software removes all background noise from both parties.